octokit/octokit.objc/README.md

 }];
 ```

-## Receiving results on the main thread
+### Receiving results on the main thread

 The blocks in the above examples will be invoked in the background, to avoid
 slowing down the main thread.
+However, if you want to run UI code, you shouldn't

-However, if you want to run UI code in those blocks, you shouldn't do it in the
+do it in the background, so you must "deliver" results to the main thread
-background, so you can "deliver" results to the main thread instead:
+instead:

 ```objc
 [[request deliverOn:RACScheduler.mainThreadScheduler] subscribeNext:^(OCTRepository *repository) {